Chasing The Dragon

 Peterson’s audience doesn’t seem to realize that he has leveraged a hoax about post-modern Marxist sleeper agents forcing Newspeak down their throats into a cult of personality.
 Yet, though he is toasted as the premier conservative thinker of our day by the likes of National Review and Fox News, Peterson is not conversant on any political topic that he cannot loop back to some Jungian gobbledygook about devouring mothers and tyrant fathers.
 But that is his hook: a simplistic call to bootstrapping wrapped in the coils of Uroboros, the Great Dragon-Redeemer (all hail)!

 What Peterson is cooking is not new at all.
 Castration fears and calls to restore capitalism’s glory have always featured in right wing thought, and Peterson’s summons to adventure are equally shopworn.
 A few years ago these same aimless men were being told to become young John Galts instead of young Siegfrieds, remember?
-Peterson’s mythic cure-all is made even more insensible by the fact that the desperate and lonely men he is pitching to, the one’s whose out-cuts shoot up mosques and plow cars through crowds of protesters, clearly want more tribal identity, not less.
+Peterson’s mythic cure-all is made even more insensible by the fact that the desperate and lonely men he is pitching to, those whose out-cuts shoot up mosques and plow cars through crowds of protesters, clearly want more tribal identity, not less.

 But Peterson’s flock isn’t merely disaffected young men looking to level-up.
 His fan club has also grown to include pedigreed journalists and chatterers who do not need the likes of Peterson to tell them to eat their vegetables, but who have found something in Peterson’s peyote-infused rantings that they desperately crave: the re-founding of conservatism itself!